 Whether you’re hoping to start spring with positive energy or to elevate your next in-home massage, cleansing your space with the help of sage will leave the energy around you feeling light and balanced.
 Smudging isn’t for everyone, but I personally enjoyed the process.
 New York City can feel very hectic, but after incorporating some sage into my routine, I feel more rested and at peace before tackling my day.

-These are the opinions of Zeel’s marketing intern extraordinaire, Nora Son, based on her own personal experience.
+These are the opinions of Zeel’s marketing senior associate extraordinaire, Nora Son, based on her own personal experience.
 Individual responses can vary greatly.

 Read more: We Tried It: The Pillow Sleep App